OfficeDev/office-js-docs-pr/docs/testing/add-self-signed-certificate-as-trusted-root-certificate.md

   ![](../images/ssl-edge-error.png)

 To work around the error, you need to configure your developer workstation to trust the self-signed certificate.
-The steps to trust the self-signed certificate are different depending on your operating system (macOS / Windows / Linux).
+The steps to trust the self-signed certificate are different depending on your operating system.

 ## Trust a self-signed certificate on macOS